 At the Tillicum Narrows section, the amount of water being forced through the narrow rocky gap (only 45 feet wide) causes whitewater rapids, waterfalls or a surging channel, depending on the height of the water.

 We start our boat ride by puttering out from the dock in front of the iconic Fairmont Empress hotel.
 (Yes, this is the place for an oh-so-elegant high tea!)

-Passing through the harbour, our Harbour Ferries Victoria tour first takes us by British Columbia’s 1897 neo-Baroque legislative building and the Clipper dock (where high-speed ferries whisk passengers to and from Seattle in under three hours).
+Passing through the harbour, our Harbour Ferries Victoria tour first takes us by British Columbia’s 1897 neo-Baroque legislative building and the Clipper dock.

 Then we enter the Gorge, gliding slowly past working shipyards, historic homes and kayakers paddling on the water.